The Dog Bite Lawyers of Abel Law Firm

-An attorney from Abel Law Firm will know the legal loopholes, and our experience with personal injury case law will give us a unique perspective.
+An attorney from Abel Law Firm will know the legal loopholes and our experience with personal injury case law will give us a unique perspective.
 Personal injury law varies from state to state, and knowledge of local statutes and previous cases in the area is key to effectively handling a personal injury claim.

 If the insurance company does find a reason to deny your claim or offers a settlement below what we’ve determined is an appropriate value for your claim, filing suit against them in court is the next step.
 And again, although you can technically do this on your own, it would be extremely difficult without an attorney assisting you.
-Once a case goes to trial, any offer of a cash settlement is rescinded, and you are not guaranteed a positive outcome.
+Once a case goes to trial, any cash settlement offer is rescinded, and you are not guaranteed a positive outcome.

 How Much Does a Dog Bite Attorney Cost?